 b) Any investments authorized by Section 15 or the Trustee Act of the Province of British Columbia for the investment of trust funds.

 17-7.
-The operations of the Society Association are to be chiefly carried on in Kimberley and Cranbrook and surrounding areas, in the Province of British Columbia.
+The operations of the Association are to be chiefly carried on in Kimberley and Cranbrook and surrounding areas, in the Province of British Columbia.
 THIS PARAGRAPH IS ALTERABLE.

 17-8.
-The Kootenay East Youth Soccer Association is affiliated with the Kootenay Rockies Youth Soccer Association and the British Columbia Soccer Association (BCSA) and is subject to the rules and regulations of that body and with the British Columbia Soccer Association and the Canadian Soccer Association.
+The Kootenay East Soccer Association is affiliated with the Kootenay Rockies Youth Soccer Association and the British Columbia Soccer Association (BCSA) and is subject to the rules and regulations of that body and with the British Columbia Soccer Association and the Canadian Soccer Association.
 THIS PARAGRAPH IS ALTERABLE.

 17-9.
-In accordance with the Societies Act it is hereby stated that paragraphs 17-3, 17-4, 17-5, 17-6, 17-9 of this Constitution were previously unalterable.
+In accordance with the Societies Act it is hereby stated that paragraphs 17-3, 17-4, 17-5, 17-6, 17-9 of this Bylaw were previously unalterable.